 LUCKY RESERVOIR: hatchery rainbow trout

 Lucky Reservoir is full.
-Access is available and was stocked again this spring with fingerlings.
-Lucky was dry in 2015, but fingerlings have been stocked and should be close to legal size come fall.
+Lucky was dry in 2015, but fingerlings have been stocked this spring and should be close to legal size come fall.

 MALHEUR RESERVOIR: hatchery rainbow trout